eguvenc/framework_old/packages/i/releases/0.0.1/README.md

 #### i\validIp($ip)

-Takes an IP address as input and returns TRUE or FALSE (boolean) if it is valid or not.
+Takes an IP address as input and returns true or false (boolean) if it is valid or not.
 Note: The i_ip_address() function above validates the IP automatically.

 ```php
 if ( ! i\validIp($ip))